Week Long Solidworks Surfacing Workshop

 - Learn to manage sweeps with respect to the pull direction of the part for better plastic parts.

-- Discuss techniques with respect to better managing 2D and 3D IGES geometry.
+- Discuss techniques with respect to better managing 2D and 3D IGES or STEP geometry with import Diagnostics and without.

 - Utilize bounding box geometry to manipulate and change geometry rapidly with out failures.